luizkc/firebase-discord-oauth2-example/README.md

 Please read the **Disclaimer** below if you have any issues.

-If you need any help or assistance, feel free to reach me on Discord at `Creed Bratton#7146` or open an issue/pull request here on GitHub.
+If you need any help or assistance open an issue/pull request here on GitHub.

 #### A brief summary of the process: